 Although there are conflicting accounts (and at least three different people who the history books suggest could be him!), many believe Saint Valentine was a Roman priest, who was martyred.

-The Encyclopedia Britannica states that:
+The Encyclopaedia Britannica states that:

 “According to legend, St Valentine signed a letter “from your Valentine'' to his jailer’s daughter and this is often cited as the first Valentine’s note to be sent.